ScriptsOfTribute/.github/profile/README.md

 ## Creating a Bot

+1. You can either download `dll` library file from [here](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/releases) and use it as normal .NET library or you can clone engine repository and create a file in `ScriptsOfTribute-Core\Bots\src` folder e.g. `MyFirstAgent.cs`.
-1. Create a file in `ScriptsOfTribute-Core\Bots\src` folder e.g. `MyFirstAgent.cs.` Please remember that your class (in this case, `MyFirstAgent`) should inherit from AI abstract class.
+Please remember that your class (in this case, `MyFirstAgent`) should inherit from AI abstract class.

 2. Implement the body of `SelectPatron` method.
 Arguments of this method are a list of available patrons and which round of selection of patron it is (first or second).
 Your method should return `Enum` object of the type `PatronId`.